 Below, discover the best vintage jewellery styles in history.
 Learn to tell the difference between design eras like Art Deco, Victorian and Belle Epoque – and how to identify specific vintage styles when shopping for jewellery.

 From late 300 to 1400 AD

 The Byzantine period was heavy with gold and jewels.
-It lasted from late 300-1400 AD.
+It lasted from the late 300 to around 1400 AD.
 The name comes from the Byzantine Empire, which followed the Roman Empire.

 The jewellery throughout this period was lavishly decorated and ornate, and one of the characteristic design features were thick, woven chains that resembled rope.

 Rings were usually made of gold and decorated with intricate engravings, relief work or multiple gems.

 In Gothic Europe from around 1000 AD, people often wore jewellery to show their religious devotion.
 Crosses and images of saints dominated design.